80th Golden Globe Awards

 The 80th Golden Globe Awards honored the best in film and American television of 2022, as chosen by the Hollywood Foreign Press Association (HFPA).
-The ceremony was held on January 10, 2023, from The Beverly Hilton in Beverly Hills, California, with it being aired live in the United States on NBC and streamed on Peacock.
-Jerrod Carmichael hosted the ceremony.
+The ceremony was held on January 10, 2023, from The Beverly Hilton in Beverly Hills, California, produced by Dick Clark Productions, Jesse Collins Entertainment, and the HFPA.
+It aired live in the United States on NBC and streamed on Peacock.
+Comedian Jerrod Carmichael hosted the ceremony.
+This was the final Golden Globes ceremony to air on NBC before the HFPA was rebranded as the Golden Globe Foundation on June 12, 2023.

 The nominees were announced on December 12, 2022.
 Father-daughter duo George and Mayan Lopez were scheduled to announce the nominations together, but the former dropped out after testing positive for COVID-19; he was replaced by Selenis Leyva.
 Eddie Murphy and Ryan Murphy were announced as the recipients of the Cecil B. DeMille Award and Carol Burnett Award, respectively.

-The Banshees of Inisherin received a leading eight nominations, including Best Motion Picture – Musical or Comedy and Best Director (Martin McDonagh), the most achieved by any film since Cold Mountain in 2004.
-It also, along with ABC's first-year mockumentary comedy Abbott Elementary, won the most awards of the night with three wins.
+The Banshees of Inisherin received a leading 8 nominations, including Best Motion Picture – Musical or Comedy and Best Director (Martin McDonagh), the most achieved by any film since Cold Mountain in 2004; it also, alongside ABC's first-year mockumentary Abbott Elementary, won the most awards at the ceremony with three wins.

-The ceremony also marked Lisa Marie Presley's last public appearance before her death two days later on January 12, 2023.
+The ceremony also marked Lisa Marie Presley's last public appearance before her death two days later on January 12.